rodrigoalvesvieira/old-blog/_posts/2013-04-05-failing-college.md

 Today I think: how could I behave like that and still want to be a Computer Scientist?
 Guess I was just really dumb!

-Then I did the exam, and got accepted at the University.
+Then I did the exam, and got admitted at the University.

 ## The overcome